 Here Is What To Do If You Run Out of Unemployment Benefits

 The 6.9% unemployment rate in October isn’t telling you the whole story.
 The number of people receiving traditional unemployment benefits did fall from 7.2 million to 6.8 million, though that isn’t because they all got jobs.

 The majority of states offer around six months of state unemployment benefits, which might be reasonable when we’re not in a pandemic.
 Previous drops in claims can partially be attributed to the fact that people are simply running out of options as they hit the 6-month mark.
-There is no word yet on extensions or additional benefits for 2021 for the approximately 21 million Americans receiving benefits.

 Here’s what to do if you have run out of benefits

 Do your research

 With many Americans using up their state unemployment insurance (UI) funds, the best thing you can do to ensure you’re maximizing other benefits you qualify for is to do your research.
 Right now, other forms of financial aid besides UI include